ChrstphrHll/npc_gen/students/Halia Dominguez.md

 ### Description
 - Triton Paladin from Glasscliff Garisons
 - 3rd year Protection student in Fiesn
-- short wavy dark red hair that's plain, Purple eyes, and Emerald Green skin
+- long straight dark red hair that's plain, Purple eyes, and Emerald Green skin
 - Is Earthy and Unfriendly, and has Learning as their ideal

 ### Organizations